Egyptology and Coptic Studies (M.A.)

 Egyptology and Coptic Studies at the institute in Göttingen

 The science of Egyptology researches the culture of pharaonic Egypt.
 The topic of Coptic Studies is Late Antique Christian Egypt.
 Both foci are represented in Göttingen in a single institute and are taught as one subject.
 Therefore students can gain a particularly comprehensive view of the characteristics and development of architecture, figurative art and literature in pre-modern Egypt.
 The research foci at the Göttingen Institute currently are the history of religion and language, the history of the Coptic Church, archaeology, architectural history, cultural theory and "gender studies", as well as the history of Egyptological and Coptic science.

-The department is involved in an excavation in Egypt and is closely connected to the Egyptian collections in Hildesheim and Hanover.
-These allow students to work with original objects even during their education.
-The department publishes two academic journals fostering a lively exchange with international scientists, scholars and research institutions.
-This allows us to organise guest lectures and conferences regularly.
+The institute is closely connected to the Egyptian collections in Hildesheim and Hannover, granting students possibilities to work with original objects from early on in their education.
+The institute publishes an important academic journal, the "Göttinger Miszellen", and initiated the long-term project „Digital Edition of the Coptic (Sahidic) Old Testament“.
+The institute is fostering a lively exchange with international scientists, scholars and research institutions, and is regularly organising guest lectures and conferences.